bluething/cleancode/03 Functions/README.md

 ##### Function with one argument

 The function either:
 1. Asking a question about the argument.
-Example boolean isActive(User user).
+Example boolean `boolean isActive(User user)`.
-2. Operating on the argument, return value.
-Example Entity getUser(String uid).
+2. Operating on the argument and returning it.
+Example Entity `User getUser(String uid)`.

 Less common use is as event, there is an input argument but no output argument.
 Use the argument to alter the state of the system.
 ```java